Superconducting Orbital Magnetoelectric Effect and its Evolution across the Superconductivity Normal Metal Phase Transition

-{\emph{The orbital magnetoelectric effect in superconducting twisted bilayer graphene}}.--- In previous studies, supercurrent induced magnetization is purely caused by SOC~\cite{Levitov, Edelstein1, Edelstein2, Yip, Samokhin, Fujimoto, Sigrist, Wenyu1}.
+\emph{The orbital magnetoelectric effect in superconducting twisted bilayer graphene}.
+In previous studies, current-induced magnetization in the superconducting state only involves the spin magnetization caused by SOC~\cite{Levitov, Edelstein1, Edelstein2, Yip, Samokhin, Fujimoto, Sigrist, Tkachov, Wenyu1}.
 Recently, superconductivity was observed in TBG which has negligibly small SOC.
-In this work, we predict a large orbital magnetization can be induced by a supercurrent in TBG due to the Berry curvatures of the material.
-This makes TBG an ideal platform to study superconducting orbital magnetoelectric effect introduced in this work.
+Here, we predict that a large orbital magnetization can be induced by a current in superconducting TBG.
+More importantly, the behavior of the current-induced orbital magnetization in TBG near $T_{\textrm{c}}$ provides further information about the pairing gap in TBG.

-The TBG aligned with the hBN substrate has the bottom graphene layer couple with the hBN, which breaks the sublattice symmetry, gaps out the Dirac points, and generates finite Berry curvature.
-With nonzero Berry curvature, the Bloch electrons in the Moir\'e flat bands become self-rotating and carry orbital magnetic moment as large as tens of Bohr magneton~\cite{Wenyu2}.
-Due to the mismatch between the hBN and the bottom graphene layer, the equilateral triangle Moir\'e superlattice has been observed to get deformed~\cite{Perge, Pasupathy, Yazdani}, so the C$_3$ symmetry of the TBG is generally broken by the strain from the hBN substrate (and we model the strain effect by a uniaxial strain in this work \cite{Wenyu2}).
-The resulting TBG system has the lowest C$_1$ symmetry with finite Berry curvature, which allows the in-plane current to generate an out-of-plane orbital magnetization $M_z=\alpha_{zx}J_x+\alpha_{zy}J_y$~\cite{Wenyu2}.